-Q: My name's Alex.
+QUESTIONER.
+My name's Alex.
 I cover Azerbaijan.

-Just to follow up Obie's previous question and Rob's answer, this is the best, you know, way to address these human rights violations.
-But imagine a country like Azerbaijan, where, you know, human rights violators actually are getting promoted.
-So what if we come up with the list - you know, list of those names and then we don't name the main troublemaker, you know, who's the president - like in Russia, Putin - so they actually greenlight - you know, they promote those violators?
-So it will become a disappointment that they can't live with.
+Just to follow up Obie's previous question and Rob's answer, this is the best way to address these human rights violations.
+But imagine a country like Azerbaijan, where human rights violators actually are getting promoted.
+So what if we come up with the list of those names and then we don't name the main troublemaker, you know, who's the president-like in Russia, Putin-so they actually greenlight-you know, they promote those violators?
+It will become a disappointment that they can't live with.
 So this is one question.

-The second, can the panelists give us an idea, you know, a timeframe?
-You know, from day one we hear about, you know, very compelling, very - these undeniable human rights violations, and they say torture in Azerbaijani prison, and that their names pop up in that list.
-So just to address this - (inaudible).
+The second, can the panelists give us an idea, a timeframe?
+From day one we hear about very compelling, very-these undeniable human rights violations, and they say torture in Azerbaijani prison, and that their names pop up in that list.
+So just to address this-[inaudible].

 Thank you very much.

-WHITE: Sure.
+Mr. White.
+Sure.
 So in terms of the timeline for designation, the answer is not a great one, and that answer is that it depends.
 It depends on a number of factors.
-So it depends on the sufficiency of the information, the abundance of the information that's available.
-So, you know, do we have to - do the targeters have to work to get corroboration, is the information readily available.
+It depends on the sufficiency of the information, the abundance of the information that's available.
+Do the targeters have to work to get corroboration, is the information readily available?
 Further to Adam's earlier point, is there going to be engagement?
 Are there going to be efforts to try to incentivize a change in behavior before sanctions ultimately come about?
-But it's kind of a continuous process where, you know, we say the designation timeframe can - if it's straightforward and if it's a priority can be a matter of weeks or it can be a matter of months.
+But it's kind of a continuous process where, you know, we say the designation timeframe can-if it's straightforward and if it's a priority can be a matter of weeks or it can be a matter of months.

-That being said, you know, every case is different.
+That being said, every case is different.
 So, unfortunately, it's hard to give a standard timeframe.
-But what I would say is that, to my earlier point, if you don't see an individual sanctioned that you had really hoped for in kind the of months following your proposal, it doesn't mean that it's not going to happen.
-I mean, I think there's targets that folks have had on their minds for years that - you know, well before there was a Global Magnitsky Act, they now see a tool available to them.
-And so, yeah, I think patience is critical, but also providing as much information as possible will help speed up the process.
+But what I would say is that, to my earlier point, if you don't see an individual sanctioned that you had really hoped for in the months following your proposal, it doesn't mean that it's not going to happen.
+I think there's targets that folks have had on their minds for years that-you know, well before there was a Global Magnitsky Act, they now see a tool available to them.
+And so, yes, I think patience is critical, but also providing as much information as possible will help speed up the process.

-DUBOWITZ: If I could just add to that, I didn't work at OFAC even though I'm a total OFAC groupie and have huge admiration for OFAC and TFI.
-I'm an impatient sort of think tank NGOer.
+Mr. Dubowitz.
+If I could just add to that, I didn't work at OFAC even though I'm a total OFAC groupie and have huge admiration for OFAC and Terrorism and Financial Intelligence (TFI).
+I'm an impatient sort of think tank NGO-er.
 And 15 years kind of working these issues, just a couple of strategies if you're impatient like me.
-The first is, you know, obviously Congress has a very important role not only in passing Global Magnitsky - and thanks to the great work of some of the folks up here - but actually putting in legislation required determinations, and we've seen this in the past, where you effectively give OFAC 90 days to make determinations on a list of targets.
+The first is, obviously Congress has a very important role not only in passing Global Magnitsky-and thanks to the great work of some of the folks up here-but actually putting in legislation required determinations-and we've seen this in the past-where you effectively give OFAC 90 days to make determinations on a list of targets.